-According to historians, Nebuchadnezzar died in the year 562 B.C.
-If the eight year events of this chapter began in 569 B.C., it seems likely that the king died very soon after his sanity was restored.
+According to historians, Nebuchadnezzar died in the year 562 B.C. (internet).
+If the eight-year events of this chapter began in 569 B.C., it seems likely that the king died very soon after his sanity was restored.

-At this point in the book of Daniel, Nebuchadnezzar, the king of Babylon featured in chapters 1, 2, 3 and 4, comes to his end.
+At this point in the book of Daniel, Nebuchadnezzar, the king of Babylon featured in chapters 1-4, comes to his end.
 His part in Daniel’s narrative scenario is finished.
-Even though he was “an idolater by birth and training, and at the head of an idolatrous people, he had nevertheless and innate sense of justice and right, and God was able to use him . . .”
+Even though he was “an idolater by birth and training, and at the head of an idolatrous people, he had nevertheless an innate sense of justice and right, and God was able to use him . . .”

-Considering the closing thoughts recorded by Nebuchadnezzar himself in the last four verses of this chapter, it appears God had not only been “able to use him” to carry out His earthly purposes, He was also able to create in him a “new heart” making him one of “the kings of the earth” who will ultimately “bring the glory and honour of the nations” to “the holy city, new Jerusalem” (Revelation 21:24, 2) that John saw “coming down from God out of heaven” in the future.
+Considering the closing thoughts recorded by Nebuchadnezzar himself in the last four verses of this chapter, it appears God had not only been “able to use him” to carry out His earthly purposes, He was also able to create in him a new heart making him one of “the kings of the earth” who will ultimately “bring their glory and honour” to “the holy city, new Jerusalem” (Revelation 21:2, 24) that John saw “coming down from God out of heaven” in the future.

-Thus, we see demonstrated another example of God’s selecting process first depicted in Daniel 2:45 where a “stone was cut out of the mountain without [the] hands” of man, but by God Himself.
+Thus, we see demonstrated another example of God’s selecting process, first depicted in Daniel 2:45 where a “stone was cut out of the mountain without [the] hands” of man, but by God Himself.
 Nebuchadnezzar was a diamond in the rough who accepted God’s severe handling that was necessary in order to reshape his character and make him fit for His everlasting kingdom in heaven.
-While Nebuchadnezzar was deeply concerned for the perpetuity of his earthly kingdom, God reveled to him the futility of such hope, and gave him something far better: eternal life in His kingdom, represented by the “mountain” that will fill “the whole earth” that will outlast all preceding earthly kingdoms.
+While Nebuchadnezzar was deeply concerned for the perpetuity of his earthly kingdom, God reveled to him the futility of such hope, and gave him something far better: eternal life in His kingdom, represented by the “mountain” that will fill “the whole earth” (Dan.
+2:35) and outlast all preceding earthly kingdoms.

 Therefore, king Nebuchadnezzar becomes an example of how God is working with each person, seeking to wean from the world those who also have an “innate sense of justice and right,” for that “sense” is not limited only to king Nebuchadnezzar.
 He is a brilliant example of “the number of the children of Israel [who] shall be as the sand of the sea, which cannot be measured nor numbered; and it shall come to pass, that in the place where it was said unto them, Ye are not my people, there it shall be said unto them, Ye are the sons of the living God” (Hosea 1:10). “. . . for the Lord seeth not as man seeth; for man looketh on the outward appearance, but the LORD looketh on the heart” (1 Samuel 16:7).

-So, in chapter 4, we see illustrated in Nebuchadnezzar’s experience, God’s ability to save a man for His kingdom regardless of his past, even a person steeped in the honor, glory and magnificence of a pagan kingdom.
+In chapter 4 we see, illustrated in Nebuchadnezzar’s experience, God’s ability to save a man for His kingdom regardless of his past, even a person steeped in the honor, glory and magnificence of a pagan kingdom.
 From all outward appearance, such an outcome is wholly unlikely, even impossible.
 But, with God, all things are possible.
 Nebuchadnezzar proves it!
-Referring back to God’s selecting process as depicted in Daniel 2:45, 35 where a “stone was cut out of the mountain without [the] hands” of man, we can see Him selecting king Nebuchadnezzar to be part of “the stone that . . . became a great mountain, and filled the whole earth.”
+Referring back to God’s selecting process (Dan.
+2:35, 45) where a “stone was cut out of the mountain without [the] hands” of man, we can see Him selecting king Nebuchadnezzar.

 Summary of chapter 4: This chapter is a continuation of what might be considered part of the narrative portion of the book of Daniel.
 The greater portion of this narration was probably authored by king Nebuchadnezzar himself.
 Central to the dream the king related were the heavenly visitants called the “watcher” and “watchers.”
 They had determined to subject the king to an extremely humiliating experience in order to save his soul.
 With the king himself represented as a “tree” that was cut down to stump level, he was to remain in that condition for seven literal years.
 The contrast between that of a true prophet and false is brought out in this story.
 While the king’s counselors may have understood the negative aspects of the dream they could not explain it because of fear.
 Daniel on the other hand, laid it all out and encouraged the king to reform and thus prevent the dream from being fulfilled, or at least postpone the inevitable.